 - Medium to high arch support

-- Mesh upper provides excellent breathability
+- Mesh throughout provides excellent breathability

 - Plush tongue and collar for a nice fit

-- Removable foam insole (can be used with orthotics)
+- Removable foam insole (can be used with orthotics) with soft, flexible padding

-- Responsive sole
+- Responsive sole with lots of flexiblity

 - DNA loft heel crash pad